Gilgamech/website/www/Gillogisms.md

 1. You can tell how much a neurodivergent human hyperfocuses on food based on their body weight.
 1. You can't be Woke if your morals were never asleep in the first place. - 2023
 1. You can't toast with water?
 Between true friends, even water sweet enough. - 2021
-1. You either die the misunderstood villain, or live long enough to see yourself redeemed through others understanding your motivations.
+1. You either die the misunderstood villain, or live long enough to redeem yourself through understanding your own motivations and becoming a hero. - 2024
 1. You have the right to feel secure in your person and papers.
 You have the right to associate and not associate with whom you choose.
 Based on these, you are not legally required to endure abusive language from legal professionals.
 You can require that a more-civil individual handle the correspondence with you. - 2018
 1. You have to drive halfway the wrong way before you can turn around to go the right way by half again. - 2023
 1. 'You know nothing, Jon Snow' - including that you know more than nothing.
 (Socrates)